Our content may include links to products from our partners

 Just like a lot of things in life, prepaid cards do have a downside.
-It’s important to consider the pros and cons before deciding if getting a prepaid card is the best choice for you.
+Besides the fact you won’t be able to get rewards and points as you get on credit cards It’s important to consider the pros and cons before deciding if getting a prepaid card is the best choice for you.

 - No credit building: Even though a prepaid card doesn’t impact your credit report, it won’t help you to build it either.
 The credit bureaus don’t factor in your prepaid card history when they compute your credit score.

 - Less security: Issuers don’t provide the best security for prepaid cardholders.
 The quality of security varies depending on the card issuer.
 Some issuers offer better security features than others.
 The good news is that effective April 1, 2019, the Consumer Financial Protection Bureau’s new rule will give prepaid card issuers guaranteed legal rights to receive protection against loss and theft.